learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 This program module can be used to solicit donations for Learning Unlimited.
-If this module is enabled, students who visit the page can, if they so choose, select one of a few donation options (and those options are admin configurable).
+If this module is enabled, students who visit the page can, if they so choose, select one of a few donation options (and those options are admin configurable) or set a custom donation amount.
 Asking for donations from parents and students can be a good way to help fundraise for LU community events, chapter services, and operational costs.
 If you are interested in fundraising this way, get in contact with an LU volunteer.